exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 This file contains information on the exercise's design, which includes things like its goal, its teaching goals, what not to teach, and more ([example][meta-design]).
 This information can be extracted from the exercise's corresponding GitHub issue.

+## Step 11: add .meta/config.json:

+This file contains meta information on the exercise, which currently only includes the exercise's contributors ([example][meta-config-json]).

 ## Inspiration

 When implementing an exercise, it can be very useful to look at the exercises the track has already implemented.
 You can also check the exercise's [general concepts documents][reference] to see if other languages that have already an exercise for that concept.